-Do you have strategies specifically for managing your in the classroom?
+Do you have strategies specifically for time management in the classroom?

 This is Zone 1 time we’re talking about -- clearly defined boundaries that provide you with a limited time frame to achieve whatever it is you want.

-Effective time management in the classroom means making the most of the time with your students.
+Effective management means making the most of the time with your students.
 So how do you do it?

 An obvious point?
 Maybe, but it’s an important foundation for effective time management in the classroom because it ensures you…